vcmi/vcmi/docs/modders/Entities_Format/Hero_Class_Format.md

 		"knowledge"  : 2
 	},

-	// Chance to get specific primary skill on level-up
-	// This set specifies chances for levels 2-9 "lowLevelChance" :
+	// Chance to get specific primary skill on level-up, applicable for levels less than 10 "lowLevelChance" :
 	{
 		"attack"     : 15,